Learn all about the fabrics for sewing clothing so that you’ll love to sew that fabric and love to wear the clothing you make with it!

 I feel like I’ve learned a lot about fabrics in the last couple of years.
 I have been sewing for a long time, and I’ve made lots of mistakes.

 I’ve made clothing that didn’t fit right.
 I’ve used fabric that was too light for an item or too heavy for an item.
 I still make mistakes or don’t think items all the way through, but the important thing is that I’ve learned from my mistakes.

 1. Rayon Challis

 I’ve made a couple of items out of rayon challis*, and I have loved working with it.
 It’s a woven that’s fairly easy to work with and some kinds can be pretty slippery.
 It is opaque, fluid, and cool for when it’s hot.

 2. Cotton Lycra Jersey

 I have sewn with so many different cotton lycra* fabrics and weights.
 I can’t even count how many items I have made using cotton lycra.

-Cotton lycra works really well for fitted tees, fitted skirts, and thin leggings.
+Cotton lycra works really well for fitted tees, fitted skirts, joggers, and lightweight leggings.
 I even use remnants to make underwear for my kids.

 My favorite is solid cotton lycra.
 Cotton spandex is also one of the easiest knits to sew with.

-3. Woven Tencel or Lyocell
+3. Tencel or Lyocell

 I have a deep love for Tencel*.
 Once I made my denim joggers from it, I was completely sold.Once I touched and sewed with tencel, I only want to touch and sew with tencel.

 I literally can spot it from across the room because of the slight shimmer it has and the way it moves.
 Tencel has similar in drape and hand to rayon challis, but it’s much stronger.

 Tencel and rayon are basically the same thing, they are just manufactured slightly differently.
 There also lyocell* which is the un-trademarked version of Tencel.

 I haven’t noticed a huge difference between the two, but I have been able to compare them very much.

-4. Rayon Spandex Jersey
+4. Bamboo Rayon Spandex Jersey

 5. French Terry

-French terry* is a warm, soft, comfortable to wear, and easy to sew fabric.
+French terry is a warm, soft, comfortable to wear, and easy to sew fabric.
 It’s great for hoodies, sweatshirts, and shirts.
 It’s my favorite for winter items. (learn how to sew french terry fabric.)

 French terry has a wide range of stretch and a wide range of weight so be careful when looking online.
 I bought one once and it was more like a transparent rayon spandex, but then I’ve sewn with one that had almost no stretch and a thick weight.